MS in Software Engineering

 Overall, to achieve depth and breadth, Software Engineering students must complete the following:

-- Five (5) courses or 15 credits that are general electives.
+- Five (5) courses or 15 credits are general electives.

 Major Requirements (6 credits)